message/iata/HR.md

 - minors younger than 12 years accompanied by their parents or legal guardians.
 The parents or guardians must have a negative COVID-19 PCR or rapid antigen test result, a vaccination certificate or a recovery certificate;
 - more exemptions can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a> .
 5. Passengers could be subject to self-isolation; details can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>
-6. A completed "Enter Croatia Form" must be presented upon arrival.
-The form can be submitted online before departure at <a href="https://entercroatia.mup.hr/">https://entercroatia.mup.hr/</a>
+6. Passengers must complete an "Enter Croatia Form" and present it upon arrival.
+The form can be completed upon arrival or submitted online before departure at <a href="https://entercroatia.mup.hr/">https://entercroatia.mup.hr/</a>
 - This does not apply to nationals and residents of Croatia.
 7. A completed "Passenger Locator Form" must be presented upon arrival.
 The form can be found at <a href="https://tinyurl.com/8bv6cuc">https://tinyurl.com/8bv6cuc</a>
 8. More information can be found at <a href="https://mup.gov.hr/uzg-covid/english/286212">https://mup.gov.hr/uzg-covid/english/286212</a>